 There is also the dot-system I use in my 8-sided dice, but while that has proven excellent for dice, it isn't really practical for something that you might want to write with a pen.
 Also, the dot system is wide-open to forgery as it makes it very easy to just add extra dots to something already written to alter it!

-Update: I have recently come up with what might be a usable latin-like symbol set.
-I didn't manage to get away from my obscessive-composite issue, but by generating a whole set, then carefully eliminating several, I was able to get the needed asymetry and alteration resistance needed.
+Update: I have recently come up with what might be a usable Latin-like symbol set.
+I didn't manage to get away from my obsessive-composite issue, but by generating a whole set, then carefully eliminating several, I was able to get the needed asymmetry and alteration resistance needed.
 I think!
 Stay tuned.

 The ruler has 1/8ths 1/64ths and 1/512ths (10ths 100ths and 1000ths in octal, of course).
 I also engraved a 1/8th mini-ruler on the end, so it can be used as a tiny set-square in some situations, since the edge was there anyway, so I may as well use it for something!
 And a protractor at the other end for even more integrated usefulness! (more on that below).
 I am rather proud of packing so many useful features on to my ruler!